Wind Star accidents and incidents

 CruiseMapper's Wind Star cruise ship accidents, incidents and law news reports relate to a 178-passenger vessel owned by Windstar Cruises.
 Our Wind Star accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
 Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.

 - 2016 - Windstar Cruises fleet’s first female Captain (Belinda Bennett)

 |January 2003||Other Incidents|

-The French Navy towed the ship to Papeete, where on January 22, 2003, the Wind Song yacht was towed into the sea between the islands Tahiti and Moorea and scuttled.
+The French Navy towed the Wind Song ship to Papeete, where on January 22, 2003, the yacht was towed into the sea (between the islands Tahiti and Moorea) and scuttled/sunk.

 Following this accident, the Wind Star yacht was redeployed on the Wind Song cruises (starting operations on January 24, 2003).
-Seven of Wind Star's Papeete Tahiti roundtrips were cancelled, as well as all voyages (after January 4, 2003) to ports in Costa Rica, Panama and Belize.
+Seven of Wind Star's Papeete Tahiti roundtrips were canceled, as well as all voyages (after January 4, 2003) to ports in Costa Rica, Panama, and Belize.

 You can add more details on reported here accident or submit new / your own Wind Star ship incident ("Cruise Minus" report) via CruiseMapper's contact form.